samin-taheri/samin-taheri/README.md

 ## 🚀 About Me

-I'm a software developer focused on frontend and mobile development, specializing in JavaScript/TypeScript, React, Next.js, and React Native.
-I create responsive, user-friendly interfaces with a strong eye for UI/UX and performance.
+I'm a software developer passionate about frontend and mobile development, with expertise in JavaScript/TypeScript, React, Next.js, and React Native.
+I specialize in building responsive, high-performance applications that prioritize seamless user experiences, accessibility, and modern UI/UX principles.

-Currently, I'm pursuing my Master’s degree, expanding my knowledge while staying up to date with the latest technologies.
-Passionate about collaboration and problem-solving, I strive to build modern, impactful applications that make a difference.
+Currently, I'm pursuing my Master’s degree, deepening my expertise in cutting-edge technologies and advanced software development practices.
+I thrive in collaborative environments, enjoy tackling complex challenges, and constantly seek ways to push the boundaries of innovation.
+My goal is to develop scalable, impactful solutions that enhance both user engagement and business efficienc